davbree/friendly-kangaroo/content/mynewpage.md

   - type: header_section
     section_id: header_section
     background_image: /images/leaf-light-grey.svg
-    headline: 'A whole new page....'
+    headline: 'A whole new page'
     subtitle: >-
-      Well, not really...
+      Well, not really.
 We’re [Snipcart](http://bit.ly/2YB7AUL)—a bunch of geeks from Québec City.
 Planty is a theme we built for [Stackbit](https://www.stackbit.com/), a killer JAMstack site-builder.
 To
       enable e-commerce on Planty, you’ll need to [sign up for